atul-nan/gsoc/README.md

 ## Guidance for Students

-Applicants should have proficiency in at-least one of the following:
+Applicants should have proficiency in at least one of the following:
 * C/C++
 * JavaScript/Typescript
 * Embedded systems
 * or other relevant technologies depending on the project.

-We encourage prospective students to review [our project ideas](https://github.com/Cypherock/cypherock-wallet/gsoc/2024/project-ideas-2024), connect with mentors for detailed project insights, and apply accordingly.
+We encourage prospective students to review [our project ideas](2024/README.md), connect with mentors for detailed project insights, and apply accordingly.

 Mentors are keen to understand an applicant's interest in a project, their skill set, and how they plan to achieve project goals.